eme64/blog/_posts/2024-12-24-Intro-to-C2-Part00.md

 Topics I hope to address in this series:
 - Parsing Java bytecode into IR (sea-of-nodes).
 - Understanding C2 with visualization and through the rr-debugger.
-- IGVN and CCP (canonicalization and local optimizations).
+- Intermediate Representation (IR) canonicalization and optimization: Iterative Global Value Numbering (IGVN) and Conditional Constant Propagation (CCP).
 - Loop optimizations.
-- Matching in the backend for specific CPUs.
+- Instruction scheduling (called matching in C2) in the backend for specific CPUs.

 Additionally:
-- Debugging C2 using [rr](https://github.com/rr-debugger/rr) (or GDB), and the help of JVM flags.
+- Debugging C2 using [rr](https://github.com/rr-debugger/rr) (or GDB), and with the help of JVM flags.
 - Analyzing the generated Assembly code: what did C2 do with my Java code?
-- Benchmarks: stand-alone (just a single Java file) or using JMH.
+- Benchmarks: stand-alone (just a single Java file) or using the [Java Microbenchmark Harness (JMH)](https://github.com/openjdk/jmh).
 - Testing: how to write good tests to verify that optimizations are applied correctly on the IR and eventually produce correct Assembly code.

 **A note to new individual External Contributors**

 The HotSpot JVM is part of the OpenJDK, which means anybody is welcome to contribute.
-In fact, I regularly review code contributions from individuals at other companies involved with OpenJDK, but also individual contributors who work on C2 in their free time.
+In fact, I regularly review code contributions from individuals at other companies involved with OpenJDK, and also from individual contributors who work on C2 in their free time.

 You are very welcome to join the communal effort to improve HotSpot, and improve your own skills in the process.
 I personally can help you mostly with C2, because that is what I have been working on over the last years.